belgianGeek/BadassBoard/README.md

 _BadassBoard_ can provide you weather forecast thanks to the _OpenWeatherMap_ API.
 In order to use this feature, you'll have to get an API token by creating an _OpenWeatherMap_ account.
 More info [here](https://openweathermap.org/api).

+## Audio streaming

+As mentioned above, you can stream YouTube videos or playlists (thanks to the _Invidio.us_ API).
+Because _Invidio.us_ is becoming more and more popular, you might encouter some issues while using this feature.
+In this case, a message will inform you that your request couldn't be completed.
+If you're facing it, I invite you to open an issue with the more details that you can provide.
+But keep in mind that this might be related to _Invidio.us_ itself, as the audio streaming feature is based on it.

 # Contributing

 You found a bug or just have a suggestion ?
 Feel free to create an issue with the more details that you can provide (error code, context, etc.).